WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Conclusion

 \section{Conclusion}

 Data scarcity presents a significant challenge in audio-language multimodal learning research.
-In this study, we introduce WavCaps, a large-scale weakly-labelled audio captioning dataset, created by collecting audio clips and their corresponding raw descriptions from the web.
+In this study, we have introduced WavCaps, a large-scale weakly-labelled audio captioning dataset, created by collecting audio clips and their corresponding raw descriptions from the web.
 A three-stage processing pipeline is proposed to filter and transform crawled raw descriptions into captions using ChatGPT.
-Our evaluation of the WavCaps dataset on multiple audio-language multimodal learning tasks resulted in the achievement of new state-of-the-art performance across all tasks.
-We hope that WavCaps will not only facilitate advancements in audio-language multimodal learning research, but also demonstrate the potential of leveraging ChatGPT to enrich academic research.
+Our evaluation of the WavCaps dataset on multiple audio-language multimodal learning tasks resulted in new state-of-the-art performance across all tasks.
+Our aspiration is that WavCaps can not only facilitate the progress of audio-language multimodal learning research but also showcase how ChatGPT-like LLMs can be utilized to enrich academic research.